MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-network-mac-perf-onboarding-tool.md

 The network TCP latency of the user office location to the Exchange Online service front door is compared to other Office 365 customers in the same metro area.
 A network insight is shown if 10% or more of customers in the same metro area have better performance.

-This network insight is generated on the basis that all users in a city have access to the same telecommunications infrastructure and the same proximity to Internet circuits and Microsoft&#39;s network.
+This network insight is generated on the basis that all users in a city have access to the same telecommunications infrastructure and the same proximity to Internet circuits and Microsoft's network.

 ## In use default gateway